 More than 2 million people (and thousands of businesses) contribute to the Seattle area’s ~$300 billion economy.
 But have you ever wondered about the Emerald City’s heaviest hitters?

 Consider this Seattle Business 101 — your guide to our region’s five key industries and major employers.

 Note: In this article, “Seattle area” refers to King County at large, which includes cities like Bellevue, Redmond, and Renton.

-There are the five key industries that represent ~50% of the area’s economy, based on the most recent data from Washington’s Employment Security Department.
-We’ve listed them in order of average annual regional employment numbers as of 2021.
+These are the five key industries that represent ~50% of the area’s economy, based on the most recent data from Seattle’s Office of Economic Development.

 Shop til ya drop.
 The retail industry in the city certainly gets its biggest boost from Amazon, but locally headquartered giants like REI and Nordstrom would also fit into this category.
 Hey, we’ve been pros at selling stuff since the Gold Rush.

 Now that we’ve established the major industries, we bet you’re curious for specific names.
 Whether you’re job hunting (or just “casually prospecting”), here are five major employers based in the area — all that employ more than 59,000 workers on average across the state of Washington.